WASHINGTON — The U.S. House Agriculture Committee on Monday accomplished marking up its part of the $3.5 trillion reconciliation package deal.

-The measure embraces $1 invoiceion in biofuel expansions and $400 million in mortgage aid for rural debtors, a provision that Rep. Cindy Axne, (D-Iowa), labored on.
+The measure consists of $1 invoiceion in biofuel expansions and $400 million in mortgage aid for rural debtors, a provision that Rep. Cindy Axne, D-Iowa, labored on.

 “From investments in our rural companies to key infrastructure funding To promote biofuels and completely different clear power sources, this part of the Construct Again Greater Act will assist Iowa’s communities and chart a path to a clearer environment For every ourselves and Our youngsters,” Axne said in A press launch.

 Iowa Rep. Randy Feenstra joined fellow Republicans in voting in the direction of the invoice Inside the Agriculture Committee.